tom-sherman/bun-react-rescript/README.md

-# React with Bun runtime
+# React and ReScript with Bun runtime

-This is a React project boostrapped with bun.
+This is a React project using ReScript boostrapped with bun.

 ## Getting Started